yaegerbomb42/justgoals/README.md

-# JustGoals - AI-Powered Goal Achievement Platform
+# JustGoals - AI Powered Goal Achievement Platform

 A comprehensive web application for setting, tracking, and achieving personal goals with AI assistance.